 Teacher Certification Programs

-The College of Education offers the Master of Arts in Teaching (M.A.T.) degree or a similar graduate non-degree program option for those interested in acquiring initial teacher certification in the fields of Middle Grades Education, Special Education, Secondary Education fields (biology, broad fields science, business, chemistry, economics, English, family and consumer sciences, history, geography, mathematics, physics, and political science), and a P-12 Education field (Spanish education).
-Concentrations are also offered in Early Childhood and Health and Physical Education.
+The College of Education offers the Master of Arts in Teaching (M.A.T.) degree or a similar graduate non-degree program option for those interested in acquiring initial teacher certification in the fields of Middle Grades Education, Special Education, Secondary Education fields (biology, broad fields science, business, chemistry, economics, English, history, geography, mathematics, physics, and political science), and a P- 12 Education field (Spanish education).
+Concentrations are also offered in Elementary Education and Health and Physical Education.

 Master of Arts in Teaching

 For admission to the M.A.T., students must have their transcripts evaluated by Georgia Southern University’s College of Education Graduate Academic Services Center and they must meet all Teacher Education Program (TEP) admission and retention requirements, including an overall GPA of 2.50 or higher over all college course work attempted.
-Prospective students should contact the College of Education Graduate Academic Services Center with questions and go to http://coe.georgiasouthern.edu for an Application for Evaluation for Initial Teacher Certification.
-The completed application should be submitted along with transcripts and payment of the required fee ($25.00).
-Allow at least two weeks for the evaluation process to be completed.
-Evaluations will be mailed to the applicant upon completion.
+Prospective students should contact the College of Education Graduate Academic Services Center for information and questions https://coe.georgiasouthern.edu/gasc/services/transcript-evaluation.

-Students in the M.A.T. program are assigned a faculty advisor in the Department of Teaching and Learning.
+Students in the M.A.T. program are assigned a faculty advisor in their home Department.